What is this subject about?

 What skills will I need and develop in this course?

-You should possess a desire to explore Photography in and out of class, to deepen your knowledge by shooting on a weekly basis, and commitment to a subject where organisational skills and hard work are rewarded by being able to watch your creative ideas take shape and your photographic skills improve.
+You should possess a desire to explore this creative subject where hard work, creativity and organisational skills are essential.
+You will be doing a shoot a week, and an artist study for homework.
+This hard work will be rewarded by you very quickly being able to shoot to a near professional standard.
 Photography A Level will teach you how to use and appreciate the technicalities and aesthetics of much of the photography that surrounds you in your everyday life.

 What are the formal entry requirements for this course?

-Aside from the College's general entry requirements, evidence of real commitment to this subject is essential.
-We require a C grade or above in GCSE Art, Media, Resistant Materials, Textiles or Art & Design.
-Good grades in essay-based subjects are key for success in second year units.
+Aside from the College’s general entry requirements, evidence of real commitment to this subject is essential.
+Whilst it is preferable to have a grade 4 or above in GCSE Art or Art & Design or a C grade in Media or Textiles, it is not essential.
+Students with no previous qualifications in Art or Design, but with a genuine desire to study this subject are advised to contact the Head of Department, and will be required to submit a portfolio of photographs at enrolment.
+Good grades in essay-based subjects are also key for success in second year units.